Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 She froze then, willing him to stay asleep.

 He seemed so at peace, but Hermione knew very well that his mind certainly wasn’t.
 It might not ever be.
-She knew that she was able to keep his mind out of the darkness at least for a little while.
+She was able to keep his mind out of the darkness at least for a little while, but no more.

 And with that thought, she carefully and slowly lifted herself from him, hoping that she wouldn’t disturb him too much.